Amoclav Suspension

 Shake the bottle before each dose (see Instructions for Use and Handling under Cautions for Usage).

-228.5 mg/5 mL & 457 mg/5 mL suspension: Administer Co-amoxiclav at the start of a meal to minimize potential gastrointestinal intolerance and to optimize absorption.
+228.5 mg/5 mL & 457 mg/5 mL powder for suspension: Administer Co-amoxiclav at the start of a meal to minimize potential gastrointestinal intolerance and to optimize absorption.

 Drink plenty of water to ensure proper state of hydration and adequate urinary output.